What Is Internet of Things (IoT) Security?

 What is IoT security?

-The benefit of these devices syncing and working together is they regularly share and communicate data to improve their functionality.
-However, if all your devices are interconnected, access to one device could allow bad actors to exploit and breach your entire network.
-IoT network security is paramount to prevent exploiting security vulnerabilities that could lead to cyberattacks.
+The benefit of these devices syncing and working together is that they regularly share and communicate data to improve functionality.
+However, since these devices are interconnected, gaining access to one could allow bad actors to exploit and breach your entire network.
+That’s why Internet of Things device security (as well as IoT network security) is essential to prevent vulnerabilities that could lead to cyberattacks.

 Why is IoT security important?

 The recent influx of IoT devices has provided another avenue for hackers to exploit in recent years.
 IoT devices can be particularly vulnerable to security breaches.
-Recently, a study concluded that up to 82% of healthcare organizations experienced an IoT cyberattack over 18 months.
+At the end of 2021, a study concluded that up to 82% of healthcare organizations experienced an IoT cyberattack over 18 months.
 There are often security oversights regarding the IoT and its apps.
-For example, early this year, a German teenager hacked Tesla vehicles’ app component.
+For example, a German teenager hacked Tesla vehicles’ app component not that long ago.
 While he couldn't access the driving functions like steering or brakes, he could still exploit other potentially dangerous features like unlocking doors, playing music at max volume, and flashing lights.
 The more IoT devices become common, the more widespread their security threats will become.

 While smart devices introduce plenty of opportunities and convenience to our lives, they also open up the possibility of cyberattacks.
 Industries such as healthcare and manufacturing increasingly rely on IoT devices, exposing unprepared organizations to cyberattacks.
 Here are some of the threats IoT devices are susceptible to: